Eisenstein cocycles in motivic cohomology: Introduction

 We describe in more detail some of the forms of the maps $\Pi_N$ and $z_N$ that have appeared in the literature.
 The map $\Pi_N$ is most easily defined on a larger homology group relative to the ``non-infinity cusps'' $C_1^{\circ}(N)$, which are those that do not lie over the infinity cusp of the modular curve $X_0(N)$.
 That is, the map $\Pi_N$ is the restriction of a map

 taking image in the slightly larger second $K$-group of the $N$-integers of $\Q(\mu_N)$.

-There is a finite set of generators of the relative homology group known as Manin symbols: these are classes of certain geodesics between cusps attached to matrices in $\SL_2(\Z)$.
-In fact, the integral homology relative to the cusps is generated by certain classes $[u:v]$ of geodesics between cusps known as Manin symbols, where $(u,v)$ is a pair of relatively prime integers modulo $N$.\footnote{This generation is a consequence of the fact that $\Z$ is a Euclidean ring.
+The integral homology relative to the cusps is generated by certain classes $[u:v]$ of geodesics between cusps known as Manin symbols, where $(u,v)$ is a pair of relatively prime integers modulo $N$.\footnote{This generation is a consequence of the fact that $\Z$ is a Euclidean ring.
 For purposes of generalization, our more abstract approach to the construction of analogues of $\Pi_N$ should therefore prove useful.} Those Manin symbols for which both $u$ and $v$ are nonzero generate the homology relative to the non-infinty cusps.\footnote{See \cite[3.3.7]{fk}, but note that our convention for Manin symbols is the standard one, which is to say that it differs from that of \cite{sharifi} and \cite{fk} by application of an Atkin-Lehner involution.
 This accounts for the differences with those papers in our description.} The map $\Pi_N^{\circ}$ was defined in \cite{busuioc, sharifi} to send each such Manin symbol to a Steinberg symbol of cyclotomic $N$-units in $\Q(\mu_N)$:

 where $\zeta_N$ is a primitive $N$th root of unity.
 The Manin symbols satisfy very simple relations, and to show this map is well-defined is to verify that the relations hold at the level of Steinberg symbols, which results from the usual symbol formula $\{x,1-x\} = 0$ for $N$-units $x$ and $1-x$.